 This page answers that directly for ScanLens — what is in the free tier, what is locked behind Premium, and what costs nothing.
 If you are looking at product comparisons instead (which scanner app is best, feature by feature), see the PDF scanner app overview or the best scanner apps for iPhone in 2026.
 This page is about pricing and what "free" covers.

 Short version: ScanLens is free to download, free to open, and free to scan on iPhone or iPad without creating an account.
 Free-tier exports include a watermark.
 Premium removes it and unlocks OCR, cloud sync, e-signatures, PDF tools, and searchable PDF export.
-The paid tiers are $4.99/month, $29.99/year, or a $79.99 one-time Lifetime license.
+The paid tiers are $4.99/week, $9.99/month, $29.99/year, or $59.99 one-time Lifetime license.

 ScanLens does not hide the paywall in "premium pop-ups" in the middle of your scan.
 Every feature below is either labeled free or labeled premium from the moment you open the app.
 This is the precise list as of April 2026.